maserlib/ExPRES/docs/usage/advanced.rst

 - :math:`H` is the torus scale-height (in planetary radii).
 Configuration keyword: **SCALE**.

-**Example:** We define the Io torus, with a peak reference density of :math:`2000\,\textrm{cm}^{-3}`, an equatorial diameter of 5.91 Jovian Radii (orbit of Io) and a torus scale-height of 1 Jovian radius.
+**Example:** We define the Io torus, with a peak reference density of :math:`2000\,\textrm{cm}^{-3}`, an equatorial diameter of 5.91 Jovian Radii (orbit of Io) and a torus scale-height of 1 Jovian radius, as defined in :cite:`doi:10.1029/93JA02908`.

 .. code-block::